Castino1600/Dev_Data_Product_Project/README.md

 This is the repository where I upload my work for Developing Data Products Project assignment 1:

 In this repo, you will find
-* Programs to support my application
+* Programs to support my application: ui.R & server.R
-1. ui.R
-2. server.R

 * Markdown files
 * Rstudio Presentation
 * Readme file